How Financial Companies Can Stay Compliant with Text Marketing

 Got a hot stock tip for your clients?
-Need to teach them about new tax laws?
+Need to inform them about new tax laws?
 Or perhaps you have a message regarding their planning goals?
-Whatever your message is, texting it is perhaps the most effective way of doing it.
-Consider the following:
+Whatever your message is, texting's incredible engagement and efficiency – 98% open rate with 90% of people responding within 30 minutes – make it perhaps the most effective way of communicating with your customers.

-It might be tempting to text vacation or new car photos to clients, but that can get you labeled a spammer.
-As a legal best practice, keep text messages strictly limited to relevant financial information.
-This holds true whether you’re texting individual clients, groups, or even your entire roster.
-These best practices will put you on solid footing for responsibly engaging with clients.
-Check out the CTIA link above to learn more about how you can text responsibly and build stronger business relationships.
+It might be tempting to text vacation photos to clients, but that can get you labeled a spammer.
+As a legal best practice, keep text messages strictly limited to relevant and high-quality financial information.
+This holds true whether you’re texting individual clients, groups, or even your entire contact list.

-Also, check out “A Guide to Text Message Marketing Compliance.”
-You can learn more about how to boost opt-in rates, discover additional best practices to implement , and learn how to drive a stronger ROI.
+Also, check out our Guide to Text Message Marketing Compliance.
+You can learn more about how to boost opt-in rates, discover additional best practices, and learn how to drive a stronger ROI.

-EZ Texting customers are on a shared short code to keep costs down.
-But if it’s in your budget, you can get a dedicated code.
+EZ Texting customers typically use a common-use short code.
+If it’s in your budget, you can get a dedicated short code.
 The value in a dedicated short code is two-fold: 1) Only your company uses them, and 2) You can customize your code to make it easier for customers to remember or link it to a marketing/business strategy.

 - Payday loans